Local-Connectivity-Lab/lcl-ping/README.md

 ### Features
 - Ping via ICMP and HTTP(S)
-- Support IPv4
+- Support IPv4 ICMP and IPv4 and IPv6 for HTTP
-- flexible and configurable wait time, time-to-live, count, and duration
+- Flexible and configurable wait time, time-to-live, count, and duration
-- HTTP(S) supports parsing Server-Timing header to account for time taken by server processing
+- Supports parsing Server-Timing in the HTTP header to account for time taken by server processing

 ## Contributing